If you would like to live on half your income, you will need to make some adjustments to how you live, work and stay

 Emergency cash can mean the difference between staying in budget and going into debt.
 It’s a nice cushion to have when your water heater stops working or you blow a tire on the way to work.

 You can get started building your emergency fund today.
 Just set aside a portion of your paycheck and transfer it to a separate account.
 Having a separate bank account is critical since it prevents you from “accidentally” spending the money on something unnecessary.

 One good option is CIT Bank, which offers online savings accounts that pay up to 1.25% right now.
 This means you can earn money on your emergency fund to help you grow your balance.
 Here’s our full review of CIT Bank.

 Start today and put money in your emergency fund every paycheck.
 If you get any refunds or bonus checks, throw them in there and watch the balance grow.
 Just remember to use the account only for true emergencies.

-While this is an article about living on half your income, you should not neglect investing to achieve your goal.
+While this is an article about living on half your income, you should not neglect to invest to achieve your goal.
 In fact, the key to reaching Financial Independence is what you do with the money you save.
 Saving without investing will only take you part of the way there.

 Investing doesn’t have to be complicated.
 If you have a retirement account such as a 401(k) through work, you’re already investing.
 If you’re getting the maximum match through work, consider opening an individual investing account.

 One option is by using Vanguard to open an Individual Retirement Account (IRA) or an investment account.
-Vanguard has low-cost exchange-traded funds, which make the process easy and painless.
+Vanguard has low-cost exchange-traded funds, which makes the process easy and painless.